 You may consider looking outside of your own internal resources to get the best market development insights.
 Whether it’s looking to customers themselves for feedback or garnering qualitative research through surveying key industry leaders, the goal is to produce unbiased insights that compensate for the subjective blind spots of your internal team.

 External tools such as market research have offered a competitive advantage for many innovators seeking improved market intelligence.
-With market research automation, market intelligence can be streamlined and gathered in a matter of weeks — enabling key business decisions to be made in real time.
+With Market Test automation, market intelligence can be streamlined and gathered in a matter of weeks — enabling key business decisions to be made in real time.

 Making timely market-intelligent decisions is difficult, but it’s necessary for a successful innovative process.
 How might your innovation benefit from better market intelligence?